Renovation work to make Westhoughton Library more energy efficient is due to start later this month.

 Residents will have access to an alternative pop-up library while the building is temporarily closed for work to be carried out.

-The project will include changes to the heating system and windows and is scheduled to start on October 30 for up to three months.
+The project will include changes to the heating system and windows and is scheduled to start on October 30.

 The improvements are being funded through the Public Service Decarbonisation Scheme, a national government initiative which provides grants for public sector bodies to fund heat decarbonisation and energy efficiency measures.

 The pop-up library, starting from Tuesday 2 November, will be located at The Hub, Central Drive, Westhoughton, BL5 3DS on:

 - Tuesdays - 10am - 4pm

 - Thursdays - 10am - 4pm

 Executive Cabinet Member for Regeneration and Development, Cllr Adele Warren, said:

 “In response to climate change, Bolton Council is committed to supporting a greener and more sustainable future for the borough.